AlexFergestad/AlexFergestad/README.md

 ### 💡 Goals:
 ##      - Master UI, API, Web, Mobile Testing with different frameworks and coding languages for  each.
 ##      - Become an excellent communicator and mentor for others joining the industry.
-##      - Set an example that quality is important in all stages of the sdlc.
+##      - Be the advocate that convinces others that quality is important in all stages of the sdlc.

 ## 🖥️ **Languages**